samuelfsk/2023-BOTB-hackton/README.md

-A simple static hackton demo website for the HBCU BOTB.
+A very simple static hackton demo website for the 2023 HBCU BOTB.
+Run index.html in any browser.